hapax/hapax.github.io/outreach.md

 #### Teaching

-From 2013--2017, I did a lot of teaching at the University of Melbourne.
+From 2013--2017, I dropped a lot of math at the University of Melbourne.

 - [*Physical systems*](https://archive.handbook.unimelb.edu.au/view/2016/phyc20014) (2016).
 I wrote and conducted tutorials for a second year course